agi-agent/screentracker/README.md

 - **Opt-In**: The app does nothing until you press Start
 - **Pause/Stop Anytime**: One click to immediately cease recording
-- **Delete Your Data**: You can delete the data anytime before hitting the upload button

 ## 🔗 Precedents & Track Record